louis-parent/Quill/README.md

 Both classes `margin` and `padding` to set the matching spacing.
 The classes `step`, `near`, `midrange` and `far` can be used to define the space size.
 The classe prefixes `horizontal-`, `vertical-`, `top-`, `right-`, `bottom-`, `left-` can be used with either `margin` or `padding` to specify the direction of the space.
+The special prefix `no-` can be used before any composed spacing to disable the space in this direction.

 #### Sizing